Play Store ASO: How to Add Keywords and Enhance Your App’s Visibility

 How to Publish Your App on Google Play

-Once you’ve completed these steps, click the “Create App” button to proceed.
+Once completed, click “Create App” to proceed.

 Key points to include: